Sierra Nevada Adventures Multi Day Rides

 LASSEN VOLCANIC ADVENTURE RIDE 3-Days

-Lassen Volcanic ADVENTURE ride EXPLORES an astonishing OFF-ROAD route and on-road route through an awe-inspiring volcanic landscape sculpted by fire and ice.
+Lassen Volcanic ADVENTURE ride EXPLORES an astonishing OFF-ROAD route and on-road route through an awe-inspiring volcanic landscape sculpted by fire and ice on an amazing three-day ADVENTURE!

 Your amazing journey begins by exploring the northern gold country on historic dirt wagon routes, and exciting canyon roads to historic ghost towns including some of the richest hydraulic mining sites in the Lost Sierra region.
 Your off-road adventure explores remote dirt wagon routes once traveled by pioneers and prospectors in search of gold during the early days of the California Gold Rush.
 You will have the opportunity to visit historic ghost towns such as North Bloomfield, Forest City, and Alleghany while exploring all three forks of the wild and scenic Yuba River Canyons throughout the Lost Sierra.